PorThanawat2409/UE5-Mahidol_salaya/README.md

 ##### For use sync GPS with mobie application (can skip if use offline)
 + [TorchTrack Mobile application](https://github.com/6487055yuttapichai/mahidol-GPS-app-.git)
 + [MongoDB database API](https://github.com/PorThanawat2409/mongoDBAPI.git)

+## IF YOU WANT TO OPEN PROGRAM ONLY (DON'T EDIT)
+- PC
+   - Open with TorchTrack exe.zip
+- Android (Need xbox controller to control)
+   - Install with TorchTrack Mobile Version.apk

 ## PreInstallation Setup